Kethku/Pando/aspen/README.md

 `update` is used to give the app a chance to make state changes.

-`layout` each element must report the size that it will take up given a minimum and maximum bound.
+In `layout` each element must report the size that it will take up given a minimum and maximum bound.
 Further, each child of the `element` will return a `LayoutResult` which reports its size to its parent. `position` must be called on each